 Thot, who’s only been modelling outside Australia for a year, told The Rake that working on the Pirelli Calendar was a career milestone.
 “These women have done so much in their careers, whether you’re looking at Pirelli in the ’90s or last year with Serena Williams, you’re looking at a long line of great women, and to be able to be a part of that is really special.”

 Of the decision to cast these names as the characters of Alice’s Adventures in Wonderland, Enninful said it reflected the diverse world in which we live.
 “To see a black Alice today means children of all races can embrace the idea of diversity from a very young age and also acknowledge that beauty comes in all colours,” he said in a release.
 “Projects like this remarkable Pirelli Calendar demonstrate that there is still hope in what sometimes feels like an increasingly cynical reality”.

-First published in 1964, the calendar has featured some of the most renowned models in the world, including Cindy Crawford, Kate Moss and Gisele Bundchen, as well as photography from Annie Leibovitz, Helmut Newton, Herb Ritts, Bruce Weber, Peter Lindbergh and Patrick Demarchelier.
+First published in 1964, the calendar has featured some of the most renowned models in the world, including Cindy Crawford, Kate Moss and Gisele Bundchen, as well as photography from Annie Leibovitz, Helmut Newton, Herb Ritts and Peter Lindbergh.